ocelotconsulting/node-acme-lambda/README.md

 | `s3-folder`            | A folder within the above buckets to place the files under, in case there are other contents of these buckets.  |
 | `certificate-info`            | Object containing [certificate information mapping](https://github.com/ocelotconsulting/node-letsencrypt-lambda#certificate-info-field-of-configuration-file) certificate names to domains.  |

+## ACME v2 Support
+Change the `acme-directory-url` to one of the v2 urls (stage: 'https://acme-staging-v02.api.letsencrypt.org', prod: 'https://acme-v02.api.letsencrypt.org') and you will be able to request wildcarded certificates.

 ## Execution
 Follow these steps to get started: